Florida IBEW Electrician Unions (2026 Guide)

-Florida’s construction and energy infrastructure is growing fast - and skilled electricians are in demand across the state.
-But the best-paid, best-protected electricians in Florida?
-They’re in the union.
+Florida’s construction and energy infrastructure is growing fast, and skilled electricians are in demand across the state.
+This page lists IBEW Locals in Florida and explains how union apprenticeships typically work.

-This guide breaks down exactly how electrician unions work in Florida, which IBEW Locals cover which areas, when to apply, and what you’ll get as a union member.
+This guide explains how electrician unions work in Florida, which IBEW Locals cover which areas, when to apply, and what union membership includes.

 Why Join an Electrician Union?